Majeed7/BayesianBWM/readme.md

 ## Reference

-If you use this implementation, please cite the following article:
+If you use this implementation, you can cite our paper:
 M. Mohammadi, J. Rezaei, Bayesian Best-Worst Method: A Probabilistic Group Decision Making Model, Omega, 2019.

 ## Contact

-If you have any problem running the code, please contact Majid Mohammadi, m.mohammadi@tudelft.nl
+If you have any problem executing the code, contact Majid Mohammadi, m.mohammadi@tudelft.nl